Waterborne Diseases

 How are waterborne diseases spread?

-What are common types of waterborne diseases?
+What are some common types of waterborne diseases?

 What are the symptoms of waterborne diseases?

-How can waterborne diseases be prevented?
+How are waterborne diseases diagnosed?

 Can waterborne diseases be treated?